borisk1/vllm-proxy-manager/README.md

 ### Exclusive Mode

 When enabled, only one model runs at a time.
-Inactive models are automatically paused to free GPU memory.
+Inactive models are automatically stopped to free GPU memory.

 ## API Endpoints